What is project cost management software?

 What Is Cost Management and What Are the Stakes?

-Cost management is the process of planning, estimating, budgeting, monitoring and controlling costs to optimize resource allocation and achieve financial objectives.
+Cost management is the process of planning, estimating, budgeting, tracking, and controlling costs to optimize resource allocation and achieve financial goals.
 It involves a proactive approach to identifying and minimizing expenses while ensuring that you (and your customers) get value for money.
-Think of it as the financial flywheel of any business or project.
+Think of it as the financial backbone of any business or project.

 Uncontrolled costs can eat into your profits, reduce your competitiveness in the market, and even lead to insolvency.
 If you consistently exceed budgets, you can derail the entire project entirely.
 Effective cost management keeps projects on track and within budget.
 It can have a big impact on your team too - overspending inevitably leads to more stress and insecurity at work.